Table of Contents

 Separate from the study of computer information systems covered later in this article, computer science itself focuses on technical and theoretical programs.
 A degree in computer science provides students with knowledge of computer operating systems, coding, computer networking, computer architecture, and database design.
 Computer science has roots in math, physics, and electrical engineering.
 Some students feel overwhelmed with the amount of math this degree requires, but those who are comfortable with mathematics or have previous experience with it have few problems with it.
+Read on to find out more about computer information systems degrees and computer science degrees.

 What is a Computer Information Systems Degree?